acastro2/blog/content/post/kafka-retries-go/index.md

 ---
-title: "Kafka Retries: Implementing Consumer Retry Capabilities in Go"
+title: "Kafka Retries: Implementing Consumer Retry with Go"
 date: 2023-02-01T18:15:00-06:00
 image: "intro-diagram.png"
 summary: "Unlock the power of retries for your event-driven applications using Apache Kafka with a simple solution.
 Learn about the limitations of retries in Kafka and how to overcome them for successful processing of large streams of data in real-time"